 What are the stakeholders with which it has formal relations, and what is the nature of the relationship?

-The LRT is the successor of the rights and duties of the Lithuanian Radio and Television, founded by the Parliament (Seimas) of the Republic of Lithuania.
+The LRT is the successor to the rights and duties of the Lithuanian Radio and Television, founded by the Parliament (Seimas) of the Republic of Lithuania.
 Therefore, the Seimas is considered as the founder.
 There may not be any other stakeholders of the LRT.
 The functions of the general meeting of the LRT shall be assigned to the LRT Council.

 How is income generated?